Red River Rivalry: Results by Location

+Results by decade

 Game trophies

 There are three Red River Rivalry trophies given to the winner of the annual Red River Rivalry: the Golden Hat, the Red River Rivalry trophy, and the Governors' trophy.

 Golden Hat

 The Golden Hat is by far the best known of the three, and the only one to be awarded on the field at the end of the game.
 The trophy is a gold cowboy hat mounted on a large block of wood.
-According to The Daily Texan, "...[B]oth teams signed a contract to play in Dallas during the Texas State Fair, beginning with the 1929 season.
+According to The Daily Texan,[B]oth teams signed a contract to play in Dallas during the Texas State Fair, beginning with the 1929 season.
 The deal was for 10 years, but the tradition has carried on for three-quarters of a century.
 To show its gratitude, the fair donated the Golden Hat trophy, a golden replica of a ten-gallon cowboy hat, which the two teams play for every year.
-The Longhorns won the first Shootout, but since then the Golden Hat has crossed the Red River many times."
+The Longhorns won the first Shootout, but since then the Golden Hat has crossed the Red River many times.
 The trophy was created in 1941.
-When it was created it was known as the "Bronze Hat" or "Brass Hat", and it was bronze in color.
+When it was created it was known as the "Bronze Hat" or "Brass Hat", as it was bronze in color.
 However, when the hat was reworked in the 1970s it came out gold, and is now known as the Golden Hat.
 The Golden Hat trophy is kept each year by the winning team's athletic department.
-With the teams meeting twice in 2018 (once in the regular season and once in the Big 12 Conference Championship Game) it was determined that the Golden Hat would not be on the line in the 2nd game as it was in the regular season game.
+With the teams meeting twice in 2018 (once in the regular season and once in the Big 12 Conference Championship Game) it was determined that the Golden Hat would not be on the line in the 2nd game as it was for the regular season game.
 Therefore, the trophy remained in Austin, Texas, after Texas' 48–45 regular season win over Oklahoma in 2018.
 Oklahoma won the rematch, 39–27 in the Big 12 Title Game.